weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ## Cleanup

 This completes Part 1 of this tutorial.
-To remove the containers and the VM used in this example:
+If you are not going on to Part 2, then you may want to remove the containers and the VM used in this example:

 ~~~bash
 > docker rm -f pingme pinger
 > docker-machine rm -f weave-1
 ~~~

-## Summary
+##Conclusions

 This tutorial demonstrated how to launch a Weave network using Docker Machine.
 A simple  _"Hello, Weave!"_ service was deployed to a container that listens on TCP port 4000 for any connections from other containers.